libertine-linux/libertine/README.md

 ### `settings`

-#### `architecture`
+#### `architecture.config`

-This file contains just one line (with no terminal line feed) containing the architecture of the machine being built, eg `x86_64`.
+This file contains a definition the architecture of the machine being built, eg `libertine_architecture='x86_64'`.
 At this time no other architectures have been successfully tested, although support for 64-bit ARM (`aarch64`) is desirable.

+#### `networking.config`

+This file contains definitions for networking variables, which are used (as of the time of writing) to configure the Linux kernel, fill in some files in the initramfs (eg `/etc/domainname`, `/etc/resolv.conf`) and to populate static interface definitions for, say, eth0 (`machines/example/settings/initramfs/etc/interfaces.d/eth0.dhcp.interfaces`) and iPXE.

 #### `initramfs.contents`